Technische Universität Braunschweig

 Reethika Ramesh, Ram Sundara Raman, Apurva Virkud, Alexandra Dirksen, Armin Huremagic, David Fifield Dirk Rodenburg, Rod Hynes, Doug Madory, Roya Ensafi

-To appear at the 32nd USENIX Security Symposium (USENIX'23)
+Proc. of the 32rd USENIX Security Symposium (USENIX'23)

 LogPicker: Strengthening Certificate Transparency Against Covert Adversaries